quant525/Multi_Quant_Strategies--APAC-US-markets/Intermarket Trend Divergence Model/README.md

 - **Data Frequency : 30-minute bars**
 - **Holding Duration : 3 to 6 days**
 - **Max Contracts Size : 19**
-- **Market Time :**
+- **Strategy Time in Market (%) :**
-- **Backtested Period : From April 2007 to June 2025** *(In order to test if the strategy can survive under All-Weather conditions)*
+- **Backtested Period : From April 2007 to June 2025** *(To evaluate whether the strategy can remain robust under all-weather market conditions.)*

 ⭐️ **Key Highlight:**
 #### *Why Full-History Backtesting?*
-#### (1) *The strategy is tested over the full historical dataset to capture a wide range of market regimes and ensure its resilience under different volatility, correlation, and macro cycles.*
+#### *The strategy is tested over the full historical dataset to capture a wide range of market regimes and ensure its resilience under different volatility, correlation, and macrocycles.*
-#### (2) *The system incorporates a rolling logic core, allowing continuous internal adaptation without the need for manual parameter tuning—this reinforces the “all-weather” thesis.*

-> *Note: Profit is represented in local currency (TWD).*

-### 📌 Strategy Overview
+## 📌 Strategy Overview
-This table provides a comprehensive summary of the trading strategy performance based on real data, covering both long and short trades.
+This table comprehensively summarizes the trading strategy performance based on real data, covering both long and short trades.
 Key performance metrics include :

-🌟 **Important Note:** **Just wanna mentioned here, the numbers presented here desire to reflect the real and true performance without any manipulation.**
+🌟 **Note:** **wanna mention that the numbers presented here desire to reflect the real and true performance without manipulation.**
 - **Sharpe Ratio** : **1.4671**
 - **Annual Return** : **16.16%**
 - **Maximum Drawdown** : -13.39%
 - **Profit Factor** : ***2.91***
 - **Win Rate (%)**: ***78.57%***
+> *Note: Profit is represented in local currency (TWD).*

-### 📌 Strategy Performance Report (Backtested Period : From April 2007 to June 2025)
+## 📌 Strategy Performance Report (Backtested Period : From April 2007 to June 2025)

 This repository summarizes the performance of a trading strategy applied to Taiwan Index Futures (TXF), highlighting core performance metrics, risk statistics, and trade breakdown.